-The news, issued by Kensington Palace, came five months after the royal pair's wedding at Windsor Castle.
-The child will be seventh in line to the British throne.
+The child is seventh in line to the British throne.
 Harry’s brother, Prince William and Catherine, Duchess of Cambridge (aka Kate Middleton), welcomed their third child, Prince Louis, last April.
 Prince George, the couple’s eldest child, was born in 2013, and their daughter, Princess Charlotte, was born in 2015.

 Here are some facts about royal births through the ages.